 - Put your mouth completely over your cat’s nose and mouth and blow gently into his nostrils.
 Watch to see if the lungs expand.
 Release to let the air come back out.

 - Give 20 breaths per minute until the cat breathes on his own or you reach a veterinarian.

 Cardiopulmonary Resuscitation (CPR):

-If the cat isn’t breathing and it’s heart has also stopped you will need to begin CPR.
+- If the cat isn’t breathing and his heart has also stopped you will need to begin CPR.
 It is best if there are two people to perform this, one for the breathing and one for the chest compressions.

 - Place your cat on his right side, on a flat, firm surface

 - Place the fingers and thumb on either side of the sternum, behind the elbows.
 Squeeze firmly, pressing in about 1 inch.
 Massage rate is 80 to 120 compressions per minute.

 - Pause every 2 minutes to check for a pulse and spontaneous breathing.